Pure cacao from Guatemala

 Inspiring about the farm is that the cacao is grown in its most natural way.
 Cacao is a shadow tree and thrives in food forests.
 On many plantations cacao and other fruit trees are grafted to ensure the genetics.
 This is a form of genetic copying to avoid diversity and increase production.
 The cacao trees are grown from seed by hand selection to increase the native criollo variety.
 They are actively engaged in protecting this endangered heritage of trees.

-We are grateful that we can share this high-quality cacao and offer it in different products.
+We are grateful that we can share this high-quality cacao from this beautiful origin through a heartfelt collaboration.